seyong2/seyong2/_posts/2022-07-13-multivariate-regression.md

 p_val = 1-f.cdf(F, p_multiple-p_simple, n-p_multiple)
 p_val
 ```
-The resulting $p$-value is approximately 0.19, which leads us to a conclustion that we are good enough with the simple regression model.
+The resulting $p$-value is approximately 0.19, which leads us to a conclusion that we are good enough with the simple regression model.
+This is likely a result of the multicollinearity we've observed in both the first post and here.
+In upcoming posts, we'll address this issue and explore whether a model with additional features can outperform the single linear regression model we built earlier.